biocodellc/ontology-data-pipeline/README.md

 3. Data Formatting

-    This step takes the provided [sparql query](#sample_data/fetch_reasoned.sparql) and generates csv files for each file outputted in the Reasoning step using [ROBOT](http://robot.obolibrary.org/).
+    This step takes a custom SPARQL query and generates csv files for each file outputted in the Reasoning step using [ROBOT](http://robot.obolibrary.org/).
+You must write a SPARQL query yourself to format data as you wish it to appear.
+You can refer to the example below for a query that turns the sample input (reasoned) file into CSV.
 If no sparql query is found, then this step is skipped.
 An example of the data Formatting step is given below calling the robot.jar which is in the `/lib` directory:

 ```